rust-random/book/src/update-0.5.md

 The `IsaacRng` and `Isaac64Rng` PRNGs now have an additional construction
 method: `new_from_u64(seed)`.
 64 bits of state is insufficient for cryptography but may be of use in simulations and games.
-This will likely be superceeded by a method to construct any PRNG from any hashable object in the future.
+This will likely be superseded by a method to construct any PRNG from any hashable object in the future.

 ### HC-128